nuranynovita/cohort-analysis/README.md

 # cohort-analysis
-Investigate customer retention rate by cohort analysis
+This project investigates customer retention rate by monthly cohort with each cohort of customers grouped by initial purchase.